SYL748/Reddix/README.md

 - **Home Page** – Displays posts feed with order adjustment buttons
 - **Search** – Search posts base on keywords
 - **Backend Refactor** – Cleaner structure for scalability
-- **Backend APIs** – Most core endpoints are implemented and tested, including:
+- **Backend APIs** – Core endpoints for fetching, creating, and deleting posts, comments, and communities are implemented and tested; frontend integration is in progress
-  - Create & delete posts
-  - Create & delete comments
-  - Create & delete communities
-  - Authentication & session management
 - **Upcoming**:
   - GUI for creation of posts, comments, communities
   - Upvotes & downvotes system